-Please keep in mind that an engineer must have at least read permissions for a customer group to create tickets for customers in this group!
+Please keep in mind that an engineer must have at least read permissions for a customer group to open and/or create tickets for customers in this group!

 Tab Resource Types Permissions

 Resource Types permissions control an engineer's access to resources, i.e., objects which are stored in the Resource Pool.